Building a Fragrance Wardrobe: How to Layer Scents and Choose Scents for Each Occasion

 The Body Lotion Foundation Method

-- Spray your fragrance on top.
+3. Apply your chosen fragrance on top.

 Layering Two Fragrances

-- Keep fragrances in their original boxes to block light.
+• Keep fragrances in their original boxes to block light.

 How Many Fragrances Do You Actually Need?